-Harry Potter turns 20: The transphobic controversies that surrounded JK Rowling | Was questioned by actors
+Harry Potter turns 20: the transphobic controversies that surrounded JK Rowling | Was questioned by actors

 Last year, the writer shared an opinion piece on her Twitter account that proposed the need for a more equitable world for people who menstruate. “‘Menstruating people’? she questioned.
 I’m sure there was a word for those people “.

 Despite the fact that users of the social network reminded him that there are trans men who menstruate, Rowling kept tweeting in defense of biology and against self-perceived gender identity.
-“If sex is not real, then there is no same-sex attraction.
+“If sex is not real, then there is no attraction between people of the same sex.
 If sex is not real, the reality lived by women is globally erased – he argued -.
-I know and love trans people, but erasing the concept of sex takes away many of them from discussing their lives in a meaningful way.
+I know and love trans people, but erasing the concept of sex makes it impossible for many to discuss their lives in a meaningful way.
 I don’t hate telling the truth ”.

 But the author of Harry Potter and the saga The Cormoran Strike did not stop there and decided to publish an essay on his personal website in which he said that he decided to comment on the issue after having read that the Scottish government planned to carry out a reform from which people would be able to define their gender according to self-perception – as is the case in Argentina – and without the need to take hormones or operate.